 A good option but, not a clever one.
 This problem can be solved if the user is an amateur, and does not care much about access into personal networks.
 This is not effective against any advanced level user because they use different initials to access into your Wi-Fi address and they work as a clone.

 Operating Similar IP Address

 In this case, two PCs cannot have the same IP address unless a similar router is connected to them.
 They share the same address once they are connected to another Wi-Fi router.
 You need the IP address of your router first and connect with the same network address by heading over to ‘Static IP address settings.

-By this, The router gets disoriented because you will be using the exact IP address that the hacker or unauthorized user is connected to.
+By this, The router gets disoriented because you will be using the exact IP address that the unauthorized user is connected to.
 For this, the user will be disconnected from your network and as a result, you are able to kick out unwanted people from spreading malware to your network address.
 Using WPA2 is much faster and reliable for keeping your Wi-Fi stable and safe.

 Creating a Guest Network

 This network is created to be a separate network accessed by any guest if you have guests staying at your house, office, etc. You can set up a guest network by providing a separate network connection rather than giving them the password to your personal network.